WUSA (TV): Later years (1978–present)

+In 2001, WUSA made the decision to preempt CBS' national coverage of the September 11 attacks with its own local coverage.
+At 9:41 a.m., just four minutes after the impact, WUSA broke into the CBS national coverage anchored by Dan Rather and showed smoke billowing from the Pentagon.
+National coverage remained available on multiple Viacom-owned cable networks, including MTV and VH1.
+Their local coverage, like that of other Washington-area affiliates, included reporters on the phone and on camera, eyewitness accounts, and analysis.
+WUSA continuously stayed on the air, covering the exodus of the District, school closures, and traffic issues until 12:42 p.m.
+Throughout the rest of the afternoon, WUSA provided local news updates and press conferences, alternating between their local coverage and the national feed.
+Washington Post television critic Tom Shales took issue with this decision, writing that "the city was subjected to a CBS blackout by the local affiliate, Gannett-owned Channel 9.
+The station chose to view this, incredibly enough, as a local story and reported it initially as if it were a winter snow day and school closings were of the utmost importance."

 Around the first week of October 2012, Gannett entered a dispute against Dish Network regarding compensation fees and Dish's AutoHop commercial-skip feature on its Hopper digital video recorders.
 Gannett ordered that Dish discontinue AutoHop on the account that it is having a negative effect on advertising revenues for WUSA.
 Gannett threatened to pull all of its stations (such as WUSA) should the skirmish continue beyond October 7 and Dish and Gannett fail to reach an agreement.
 The two parties eventually reached an agreement after extending the deadline for a few hours.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WUSA was retained by the latter company, named Tegna.